sanketgarade/osm-anuvadak/readme.md

 :source path/to/osm.vim
 ```

+Note -
-So far I have ran this on a 5000 lines `lvl0.txt` having about 300 `name` tags.
+So far I have ran this on a 5000 line `lvl0.txt` having about 300 `name` tags
+without any issues. :)